LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

       ensure they use the same include directories when configuring their applications.

-.. note:: See :ref:`getting-started-label` for more information about
+.. note:: See :ref:`getting_started-label` for more information about
           setting other options for RAJA back-ends.

 * **Data types, sizes, alignment, etc.**